 Date Written: December 13, 2019

-Motivating individuals to engage in healthy behavior has long persisted as a major challenge in society.
-Although self-interest based financial incentives have been widely deployed, there is a pressing need to improve their effectiveness.
-We investigate a new motivational incentive that is based on reciprocity and can be leveraged in conjunction with financial incentives to promote desirable behavior.
-We conducted a large randomized field experiment with over 1,700 pairs of users on a mobile social network platform.
-Individuals in our experiment receive a gift from their friends, and are asked to return this favor by participating in a running challenge.
+We examine the role of reciprocity enabled by digital social platforms for offline healthy behavior.
+Although reciprocity is a fundamental aspect of human psychology, its application in promoting healthy behavior has been quite limited.
+We conduct a large randomized field experiment with over 1,700 pairs of users on a mobile social network platform.
+Individuals in the reciprocity treatment group receive a gift from their friends and are asked to return this favor by participating in a running challenge.
 Their performance is compared to the self-interest incentives which are widely used in practice.
 Building on social exchange theory, we argue that reciprocity-based incentives will outperform self-interest incentives for motivating behavior change.
 We find that on average, reciprocity outperforms self-interest in motivating individuals to exercise more.
-Importantly, our results reveal that the magnitude of the reciprocity effect is contingent on the social closeness between senders and receivers.
+Furthermore, our results reveal that the magnitude of the reciprocity effect is contingent on the social closeness between senders and receivers.
 Interestingly, social closeness has an inverted U-shaped influence on the reciprocity effect.
 The effect is strongest when closeness is moderate, and wanes when closeness is either too strong or too weak.
-Compared to the widely-used self-interest based financial incentives, our findings offer a potentially more powerful avenue for mechanism design in promoting healthy behavior.
-This mechanism can be implemented cost-effectively with improved precision for better outcomes using today’s ubiquitous digital social connections and wearable devices.
+Compared to the widely used self-interest based financial incentives, our findings offer a potentially more powerful avenue for mechanism design in promoting healthy behavior.
+This mechanism can be implemented cost-effectively with improved precision using today’s ubiquitous digital social connections and wearable devices.

 JEL Classification: I12